dibrosoft/TableSync/README.md

 A component to synchronize data between Microsoft SQL Server and Excel files in OpenXML format (xlsx).

-## Support
+## Contribution

-At now this is a private repository.
-Support is limited to invited users.
+This project is in his early stage with a limited number of invited users.
+Please wait with your contribution until the first stable version is available.

 ## License